-Building a Customer-Focused Culture at Link
+Building a Customer-Focused Culture

 I’m not sure whether our customer-centric culture started on purpose or just evolved over a period of time.
 While I’d like to take credit for the idea and its evolution, the culture at Link is undoubtedly the result of a tremendous effort from many players on our team.
 When you think about our rural geographic location, it should come as no surprise that our basic value system reflects our Midwestern culture, where our word is our bond and where we take our responsibilities seriously.
 We believe this approach is respected and appreciated around the world, whether we’re doing business in Boston, Berlin or Beijing.